widavies/VocalCord/README.md

 2) Under the "Wake Words" utility, enter your wake phrase into the "Phrase" box.
 I haven't had much feedback yet about how carried away you can get with wake words, but as it takes three hours, I would recommend trying to choose crisp, unambigious words that Porcupine is unlikely to get confused with similar words.
 3) For Linux, select ```Linux (x86_64)```.
 For Windows, select ```Windows (x86_64)```.
 4) Click "Train" to begin training the model.
 Check back in about 3 hours.
+5) VocalCord supports multiple wake phrases at once or even different wake phrases for different users.
+Generate a wake phrase model for each wakeup phrase you'd like to use.
 ### Discord Bot
 1) Go to the [Discord Developer Console](https://discordapp.com/developers/applications) and click "New application".
 2) On the left sidebar of the application view, selected "Bot"